-Thomas S. Irwin and the Company are parties to a key employment termination agreement which provides lump sum, severance pay equal to two years compensation and continuation of insurance benefits if this employee is terminated within three years after a change of control of the Company (as defined in the key employment termination agreement).
+Thomas S. Irwin and the Company are parties to a key employment termination agreement which provides lump sum, severance pay equal to two years' compensation and continuation of insurance benefits if Mr. Irwin is terminated within three years after a change of control of the Company (as defined in the key employment termination agreement).

 The following table presents payment information regarding termination with cause, involuntary termination without cause, voluntary termination for good reason, voluntary termination without good reason, and death or disability within three years after such a change in control.
-We prepared the table assuming these events occurred and the employment of Mr. Irwin with HEICO was terminated on the last day of fiscal year 2009, or October 31, 2009.
+We prepared the table assuming these events occurred and the employment of Mr. Irwin with HEICO was terminated on the last day of fiscal year 2010, or October 31, 2010.
 The various amounts listed in this table are estimates only.
-The actual amounts to be paid can only be determined at the time of Mr. Irwin separation from the Company.
+The actual amounts to be paid can only be determined at the time of Mr. Irwin's separation from the Company.

-ermination vith Cause Involuntary Termination vithout Cause Voluntary rmination for Good Reason Voluntary Termination /ithout Good Reason Death or Disability Severance \$ \$ 1,612,896 \$ 1,612,896 \$ \$ - Insurance Benefits 234,086 234,086 -
+Termination with Cause Involuntary Termination without Cause Voluntary Termination for Good Reason Voluntary Termination without Good Reason Death or Disability Severance \$- \$1,727,607 \$1,727,607 \$- \$- Insurance Benefits - 259,201 259,201